 Getting straight to the point on triceps tendon injuries

-Chris Mallac explores triceps tendon injury in athletes.
-In addition to considering injury pathology, he also discusses imaging and diagnosis, along with management guidelines for rehab
+Chris Mallac explores another ‘uncommon injury,’ triceps tendinopathy and rupture.
+In addition to considering injury pathology, he also discusses imaging and diagnosis, along with management guidelines for rehab.

 Tendinopathies of the triceps tendon, and the potential serious sequalae of partial and complete ruptures, are a relatively rare but debilitating condition that can affect power athletes(1).
 For the power athlete participating in a ‘push’ based sport such as powerlifting, contact football, and martial arts/combat sports, triceps tendon pathology can cause significant symptoms and be functionally limiting(2-4).

 The more common tendon injuries include the lateral and medial epicondyle tendons (extensor origin and flexor origin) and the distal bicep tendon(5).
 It has been estimated (using magnetic resonance imaging [MRI]) that only 3.8% of tendinopathies affect the triceps tendon(6).
 Along the triceps tendon injury continuum, partial tears are the most common triceps injury comprising around 23% of the distal triceps tendon injuries.